MohammedAlsalehi033/FireBase-Templet-/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+You can use it as a gate to connect with google fireBase since it provides all the basic functionality that you might need

 A few resources to get you started if this is your first Flutter project: